 But, I got used to it.
 Now – like so many iPhone devotees – I am hooked on my newer phone and I can’t imagine going back to pressing all those buttons!
 The touchscreen just feels more modern and efficient.

 That being said: when we compare the Vitamix 780 to the Vitamix 750 model, BOTH are excellent choices that will supremely outperform a “regular” blender!
-It just comes down to how interested you are in having the brand new technology (and if you’re willing to spend a little extra).
+It just comes down to how interested you are in having the brand new technology.

 MORE ABOUT THE VITAMIX 780

-Of all the G-Series (aka Next Generation) models, which are the newest and most feature-heavy, the 780 is the only Vitamix (for now) with their new touchscreen.
+Of all the G-Series (aka Next Generation) models, the Vitamix 780 is the only Vitamix (for now) that is 100% touchscreen.
 That means no knobs or buttons sticking out.
 Oh, and the smooth display is made of hardened glass, a material that is nearly impossible to crack or scratch.
 If only my iPhone was made of the same thing…

 You control the speed, pulsing, and all the presets with this screen, which lights up when you touch it.